All Episodes

 Center for Science and the Public Interest, two people in a fax machine, and the drive-bys love them.

-Put out a press release saying no more monosodium glutamate.
+Put out a press release saying, no more monosodium glutamate.

 It's bad for you.

-No more Chinese foods, bad for you.
+No more Chinese foods.

 They try to get it banned for everybody else.